dot357/DetectBot-for-Twitter/README.md

 #Further echantments will be added not decided the algorytm yet posible ai or machine learnign will stick with this becouse of i need to identify eighter person related the topic or not.if person related how is related and what is persons' role on that topic.This will be the hard part i think.

+#update bot count

+I have decided adding two more bot called discoveryA discoveryA is the main logic find the relations between people and the topic. and pass them to typeB so typeB can follow them and create another list.

 Changelog -